nedzof/memepool/docs/inscription.md

 ## Transfer Protection Mechanism

-The inscription transfer protocol includes a protection mechanism to prevent accidental spending of inscription UTXOs:
+The inscription transfer protocol uses the OP_IF structure to protect inscription UTXOs:

-1. Protection Marker
+1. Protection Structure
-   - Each inscription UTXO includes a special marker: `OP_RETURN "MEME"` (hex: `6a044d454d45`)
+   - Each inscription UTXO uses the OP_IF structure:
-   - This marker is appended to the standard P2PKH script
+     ```
+     [OP_FALSE] [OP_IF] [JSON metadata] [OP_ENDIF] [P2PKH script]
+     ```
+   - The OP_FALSE OP_IF combination ensures the metadata section is never executed
    - Makes the output "nonstandard" to prevent accidental spending

 2. Transfer Process
    - Original inscription UTXO is consumed
    - New UTXO is created for recipient with:
      - 1 satoshi value
+     - Same OP_IF structure
+     - Updated metadata (operation: "transfer")
-     - P2PKH script locking to recipient's address
+     - P2PKH script updated to recipient's address
-     - Protection marker appended
    - Change (if any) returned to sender

 3. Ownership Verification
-   - Current owner determined by tracing UTXO chain
+   - Current owner determined by P2PKH script in latest UTXO
-   - Each transfer maintains protection marker
+   - Each transfer maintains OP_IF structure with metadata
-   - Original creator preserved in inscription metadata
+   - Original creator preserved in metadata
    - Ownership history traceable through blockchain

 4. Security Measures
    - Minimum confirmations required for transfer
    - Ownership verification before transfer
    - UTXO spending status verification
-   - Protection marker verification
-   - Transaction format validation
+   - Script format validation
+   - Metadata structure validation

 ## Script Format